MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 ## Unpack the distribution

-Download the software to a writable directory, such as **/tmp**, unpack the distribution and then run the installation script.
+Unpack the software to a writable directory, such as **/tmp**, and then run the installation script.

 The distribution includes one installer for Microsoft R Server.
 For a gzipped TAR file, you should unpack the file as follows (be sure you have downloaded the file to a writable directory, such as **/tmp**):